sam2829/strongest-avenger-react/README.md

 ***Report***

 The report page allows the use to report anything they feel they need to on the post.
-Its also given a description section so they can elabirate and inform us if its the post or the comments that they have an issue with.
+Its also given a description section so they can elaborate and inform us if its the post or the comments that they have an issue with.

 The form must be filled out correctly to submit.
 Error message will be displayed to help the user fill out correctly.